hunterxcobby/100-days-of-code/log.md

 **Thoughts:**

-- A friend introduced me to hackerrank and it is a platform for challenges
+- A friend learned me to hackerrank and it is a platform for challenges
 - I decided to start with some challenges in C language since it is the one I am
 - most convenient with
 - The challenge for today was an easy one that involved printing a string to display